Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

+OAuth
+- Framework for authorization!
+Not authentication.
+	- OpenID is for the internet, not internal networks SAML
+- SSO solution for Authentication!

+IPsec Tunnel vs Transport mode:
+- IPsec provides mutual authentication
+- Tunnel mode encrypts both the payload and the packet headers (Hiding internal IPs)
+- Transport mode encrypts the payload, but not the packet headers

+L2TP provides no encryption

+HSM (Hardware Security Module)
+• Used in large environments
+	– Clusters, redundant power
+	– Securely store thousands of cryptographic keys
+• High-end cryptographic hardware
+	– Plug-in card or separate hardware device
+• Key backup
+	– Secure storage in hardware
+• Cryptographic accelerators
+	– Offload that CPU overhead from other devices *Removable device that generates and stores RSA keys used with servers*

+RTOS (Real-time operating system)
+- *Used within embedded systems when the system must react within a specific time.*
+• An operating system with a deterministic processing schedule
+	– No time to wait for other processes
+	– Industrial equipment, automobiles,
+	– Military environments
+• Extremely sensitive to security issues
+	– Non-trivial systems
+	– Need to always be available
+	– Difficult to know what type of security is in place

+Risk Register
+- *Provides a listing of risks, the risk owner, and the mitigation measures*

+Risk Matrix plot
+- *Plots risk onto a graph or chart*

+SOAR (Security Orchestration, Automation, and Response)
+- *Can be configured to automatically respond to low-level incidents* – Security Orchestration, Automation, and Response
+– Integrate third-party tools and data sources
+– Make security teams more effective

+Homomorphic Encryption
+- *Can be used to process data using cloud computing services and it allows data to remain encrypted while it is being processed.*

+Perfect forward secrecy
+- *Related to encryption and indicates that a cryptographic system generates random keys for each session.*

+OCSP (Online Certificate Status Protocol)
+- *An alternative to a CRL and provides a real-time response indicating the validity of a certificate*

+DSA (Digital Signing Algorithm)
+- *Used to create a digital signature.*

+Data minimization
+- Principle of requiring organizations to limit the data they collect and use

+Data Anonymization
+- Modifies data to protect the privacy of individuals by either removing all PII or encrypting it.

 # Terms, Concepts, and Technologies
 ~ Ease of Deployment
 		- Ease of Deployment assesses how straightforward a system can be set up